bits-of-rust/episode-004/README.md

 # episode-004
-Where we bind a variables
+Where we bind a variable

 ## Setup
 We need to prepare